 However, there is a need for more conversations, assessments, and reassessments as we are merely at the development stage.
 To achieve sustainable fashion it is important to have both macro and micro perspective.

-The macro perspective sees sustainable fashion from a systematic point of view where all the players in this landscape including suppliers, manufacturers, regulators, and consumers, work together in synergy and interdependently towards a higher level of welfare.
+The macro perspective sees sustainable fashion from a systematic point of view.
+In this view, all the players in this landscape including suppliers, manufacturers, regulators, and consumers, work together in synergy and interdependently towards a higher level of welfare.
 Whereas, the micro view investigates what actions from these players would lead us towards sustainable fashion.

-In this series of articles from WTVOX, we aim to empower fashion consumers by giving them a better understanding of the overall landscape and the latest development and initiatives.
+In the following series of ‘Sustainable Fashion’ articles, we aim to empower fashion consumers by giving them a better understanding of the overall landscape and the latest development and initiatives.